BrightspaceUILabs/media-player/README.md

 ## Local Storage

-The media player uses local storage to persist the user's playback speed and track selections.
+The media player uses local storage to persist the user's playback speed, track selections, and volume.

 **Items**